Why Relying Only on Market Comps in Valuation is a Bad Idea

 Discounted Cash Flow (DCF)

-The DCF method involves projecting the future cash flows of the business and discounting them back to their present value using a discount rate.
+The DCF method requires projecting the future cash flows of the business and discounting them back to their present value using a discount rate.
 This method offers you several advantages:

 - Future potential.
-DCF focuses on the future earning potential of the business, providing a forward-looking valuation rather than one based solely on past transactions.
+DCF focuses on the future earning potential of the business, providing a forward-looking valuation rather than one based solely on past performance.

 - Accounting for business specifics.
-It takes into account the specific financial strength and growth prospects of the business, providing a tailored valuation that reflects the unique aspects of the company that set it apart from the competition.
+It takes into account the specific financial strength and growth prospects of the business.
+As a result, it produces a highly focused valuation reflecting the unique value drivers of the company that set it apart from the competition.

 - Comprehensive analysis.
 DCF requires a thorough analysis of the business’s financials, including revenue projections, expense forecasts, and capital expenditures, leading to a more detailed and accurate valuation.